ghiscoding/Angular-Slickgrid/README.md

 [![codecov](https://codecov.io/gh/ghiscoding/Angular-Slickgrid/branch/master/graph/badge.svg)](https://codecov.io/gh/ghiscoding/Angular-Slickgrid)

 ### Brief introduction
 One of the best JavasSript datagrid [SlickGrid](https://github.com/mleibman/SlickGrid) which was originally developed by @mleibman is now available to Angular.
 SlickGrid beats most other datagrids in terms of functionalities and performance (it can easily deal with even a million row).
 Angular-Slickgrid is a wrapper on top of SlickGrid and we are using the [6pac/SlickGrid](https://github.com/6pac/SlickGrid/) fork which is the most active fork since the original was put on pause by its original author for personal reasons.
-Also worth to know, that I also contributed a lot to the 6pac/SlickGrid fork for the benefit of all the SlickGrid libraries that I maintain like this one here....
+Also worth to know, that I also contributed a lot to the 6pac/SlickGrid fork for the benefit of all the SlickGrid libraries that I maintain like this one here...
+SlickGrid is now also native and no longer requires jQuery (its only dependency is SortableJS)

 ### License
 [MIT License](LICENSE)